ubco-cmps/data301_course/notes/week11/lab/Task5.md

 ## Submission

 Include the Tableau Workbook file (.twbx) in the main Lab 9 directory and push on github.
-In addition, upload all screenshots of each worksheet in the tableau workbook on **Gradescope**, i.e upload separate **screenshots** of worksheets:

 1. B1 (task 2.1)
 1. B2 (task 2.2)
 1. C1 (task 3.1)